|

 cp wrangler.example.toml wrangler.toml

-npx wrangler secret put OA_API_KEY
+npx wrangler secret put OA_API_KEY # paste your oat_pub_ key (not stored in config)

 npx wrangler deploy